Mental Health & Neurodiversity Specialists

 Connected Minds is a Nurse Practitioner-led clinic providing ADHD, neurodevelopmental, and mental health assessment and treatment for children (6+), adolescents, adults, and families.

-We deliver neurodiversity-informed, evidence-based care within a framework of connection — recognising that mental health and development are shaped by relationships, family and whānau, culture, strengths, and lived experience.
+We deliver neurodiversity-informed, evidence-based care within a framework of connection – recognising that mental health and development are shaped by relationships, whānau, culture, strengths, and lived experience.

-Connected Minds exists to improve access to timely, high-quality care, helping individuals and whānau navigate assessment and support with clarity and confidence.
+Connected Minds exists to improve access to timely, high-quality care, supporting individuals and whānau to navigate assessment and treatment with clarity and confidence.

 We offer assessment and treatment options for neurodevelopmental and psychiatric issues.